 The Group has a clearly defined strategic plan that is designed to take the Group into the future on a sustainable and profitable path.
-Since 2016 the Group has undertaken a major capital investment programme (cumulatively more than £50m over that period) that has expanded and upgraded production facilities across the business and there was further investment during 2022.
-The Group have generally invested in relatively capital-intensive processes to improve long term competitiveness and is pleased with the progress that has been made in integrating the new equipment into the business - it is confident that the move to more capital-intensive manufacturing is the correct one for the long term.
+Since 2016 the Group has undertaken a major capital investment programme (cumulatively more than £50m over that period) that has expanded and upgraded production facilities across the business and there was further investment during 2023.
+The Group has generally invested in relatively capital-intensive processes to improve long term competitiveness.
 Sales and production mix continues to be modified in response to market developments.
 In line with the long term aims of the Group the commitment to adding value to business relationships remains strong, and this is based on product quality, service and price competitiveness.